Feb 24, 2026

 Personal data is often handled carelessly.
 Too much information is requested, data is stored for too long, paper lists are left visible on counters, and visitors are not given a clear explanation of what happens to their data.
 Emergency procedures for visitors either lack proper implementation or have not been practiced.

 Increased unwanted access and visitors wandering around increases the risk of theft, sabotage, and damage.
 Employees and visitors feel less safe.
 In an emergency, it is unclear who is inside, making evacuation difficult.
 Careless handling of data can lead to leaks, complaints, legal issues, and reputational damage.
-This undermines the trust of customers and partners.

-Establish clear safety and privacy rules, and communicate them effectively.
+Establish clear safety and privacy rules, and communicate them effectively:

 Often, visitors are only registered upon arrival at the company.
 This means the entire check-in process has to start from scratch, including requesting details, providing necessary information, and possibly having documents (such as safety guidelines or visitor NDAs) signed.
 Without an email invitation, visitors receive no advance information, badges and parking permits are not prepared, and they receive no reminders.
-Visitors arrive unprepared.

 Make pre-registration standard.
 With digital visitor registration, this is easy to implement.
 When scheduling an appointment, automatically send an email with all the necessary information, such as the date and time, address, directions, parking details, contact information, what to bring, house rules, and safety information.
 Have visitors confirm their details in advance and provide them with a QR code to speed up on-site check-in.
 Send a reminder shortly before the visit.

 Develop a standard visitor process for the entire organization.
 Select a digital system that allows for local nuances, such as language and house rules.
 Create a clear, consistent policy with fixed procedures, questionnaires, and a privacy statement for all locations.
 Use a central visitor database to process known visitors more quickly.
 Provide real-time attendance lists for each location, as well as a central overview.
-Finally, allocate rights so local teams can manage their own location while allowing for centralized reporting.
+Allocate rights so local teams can manage their own location while allowing for centralized reporting.

 A successful visit begins with a warm welcome.
 Without properly training reception staff, this is impossible.

-Provide simple, repeatable training and work packages.
-This includes:
+Provide simple, repeatable training and work packages:

 A receptionist is much more than someone who answers the phone or welcomes visitors.
 He or she is the face of your company.
 But what makes a good receptionist?
 Discover the 12 most important skills that every receptionist needs to make your company shine.